 More often, leakages at home on different surfaces do occur.
-Such surfaces include tiled floors, sinks, counters and bathtubs.
+Such surfaces include tiled floors, sinks, counters, and bathtubs.
 In this case, a quality sealant is essential to fill the dislocated joints as those are what usually cause the leaks.
 But is sanded caulk waterproof? or does it need to be sealed

 What is a sanded caulk?